Part two focuses on Do or Not to DO – Help a Child Deal with Emotional Outbursts.

 - While you may reward your child’s effort to remain calm during an emotional outburst, carefully make it a trend or give them gifts to calm down.
 Such a move will encourage bad behavior and make it hard to learn self-control.

-- Balance the amount of attention given when a raising tantrums occurs.
+- Balance the amount of attention given when a raising tantrum occurs.
 Your child may end up thinking that the best way to get your attention is by getting upset.

 - Don’t always calm down your child.
-Let them also learn skills to calm themselves down and handle their own emotions and walk themsevler alongside with you to a calm space.
+Let them also learn skills to calm themselves down and handle their own emotions and walk themselves alongside you to a calm space.

 - Reframing from stopping your child from crying or stop feeling what they are feeling.
 They might feel uncared for and unloved.

-- Resist speaking about your child’s vulnerable emotions to other people, especially in their presence, no matter what they have done including teachers and other professional or simply not have the child present in the conversation.
+- Resist speaking about your child’s vulnerable emotions to other people, especially in their presence, no matter what they have done, including teachers and other professionals, or simply not having the child present in the conversation.